 Intimate Partner Violence

-Intimate partner violence (IPV) refers to violence and aggression between people in a close relationship.
-It can happen to men or women.
-There are risks, or red flags, you can look for in your partner's behavior.
+Intimate partner violence (IPV) refers to violence, aggression, assaultive, or coercive behavior between people in a romantic relationship.
+It can happen to people of any gender.
+There are risks -- or red flags -- you can look for in your partner's behavior.
 Learn about IPV and its effects as well as ways you can stay safe and get help.

 Reading time: minutes

-IPV refers specifically to violence and aggression between intimate partners.
-IPV can include physical, sexual or psychological abuse or stalking.
+IPV refers specifically to violence, aggression, or coercive behavior between intimate partners.
+IPV can include physical, sexual, or psychological abuse or stalking.
 Acts of IPV range in how often they occur or how violent they are.
-It can happen to women or men who have intimate relationships with women, men or both.
+IPV can happen to anyone, no matter their gender or the gender of their intimate partner.
 It can happen no matter your age, income, race, ethnicity, culture, religion, or disability.
+Both parents and people without children can experience IPV.
+While this article will talk about IPV in cases where partners live together, IPV can also occur in dating relationships, whether the partners are living together or not.

 IPV includes, but is not limited to, any of the following: